jonkracht/technical-notes/software-install-logs/pop-2204-software.md

 * Ventoy for creating bootable USB's with numerous OS's on them
 * thorium browser via adding to sources.list.d (https://thorium.rocks/)
 * Updated nodejs to version 22.14.0 via Method 2 in https://itsfoss.com/upgrade-node-ubuntu/
+* Lua interpreter (downloaded gz, tar and used 'make' to build and install it)

 ## Browser plugins
 * bitwarden (password manager)